aws-samples/amazon-sagemaker-edge-defect-detection-computer-vision/README.md

 ## Models

-In this workshop, you will build two types of ML models:
+In this workshop, you will build two types of machine learning models:

-* an image classification model based on the AWS [built-in SageMaker Image Classification algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/image-classification.html)
+* an image classification model using the [built-in SageMaker Image Classification algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/image-classification.html) based on the [MXNet framework](https://mxnet.apache.org/versions/1.8.0/)
-* a custom semantic segmentation model based built with Tensorflow/Keras using the [UNET deep learning architecture](https://arxiv.org/abs/1505.04597)
+* a semantic segmentation model built with [Tensorflow/Keras](https://github.com/tensorflow/tensorflow) using the [UNET deep learning architecture](https://arxiv.org/abs/1505.04597)

 ## Directory structure of this repository